tryAGI/Luma/README.md

 using var api = new LumaClient(apiKey);

+// generate image
+Generation generation = await client.Generations.GenerateImageAsync(
+    prompt: "The beautiful woman just smiles",
+    aspectRatio: AspectRatio.x4_3,
+    cancellationToken: cancellationToken);

+// or generate video
 Generation generation = await client.Generations.CreateGenerationAsync(
     prompt: "No camera movement.
-The girl just stands there and smiles.
+The beautiful woman just stands there and smiles.
 The waves in the background move a little.",
     aspectRatio: AspectRatio.x4_3,
     loop: false,
     keyframes: new Keyframes